Moduli of stable sheaves supported on curves of genus three contained in a quadric surface: Introduction

-\begin{theorem} The variety $\MM$ can be decomposed into an open subset $\MM_0$, two closed irreducible subsets $\MM_2$, $\MM_2'$ of codimension $2$, a closed irreducible subset $\MM_4$ of codimension $4$, and two locally closed irreducible subsets $\MM_4'$, $\MM_4''$ of codimension $4$.
+\begin{theorem} The variety $\MM$ can be decomposed into an open subset $\MM_0$, two closed irreducible subsets $\MM_2^{}$, $\MM_2'$, each of codimension $2$, a locally closed irreducible subset $\MM_3$ of codimension $3$, and a locally closed irreducible subset $\MM_4$ of codimension $4$.
 These subsets are defined as follows: $\MM_0$ is the set of sheaves $\F$ having a resolution of the form